The Marine Advanced

 This year we have sponsorship from IET to allow

-one Ranger team from each school to attend the workshops free of charge.
+one Ranger or Explorer team from each school to attend the workshops free of charge.
 The

 ROV workshops and the advanced electronics